-Re-sentencing in Landry case in Jan.
+Re-sentencing ruling in Landry case expected in January

 Mount Clemens – — A judge will decide Jan.
 6 whether two young men will stay in prison forever for the abduction and slaying of a Chesterfield Township man who was at a sub shop.